AbhiAnon123/Light-Take-Home/README.md

 ```

 The response also includes a `metrics` object detailing the cost and usage
 breakdown for every plan and month.
+Each breakdown entry now contains a short
-The `/explain` endpoint relies on these
+`description` describing the config it represents.
+The `/explain` endpoint
-values to generate its summary.
+relies on these values to generate its summary.

 ### `/explain`